-Apple iPads have revolutionised mobile entertainment.
-Offering large screens, a host of multimedia content from the Apple store and e-reader functionality they are the ideal middle-ground between smartphones and laptops.
+As the first tablets on the market, the Apple iPads revolutionised mobile entertainment.
+Offering large screens, a host of multimedia content from the iTunes store and e-reader functionality, they quickly became the ideal middle-ground between smartphones and laptops.

-All iPads are WiFi compatible, and some models also support 3G and 4G mobile connections for high speed internet.
-To get the most out of an iPad’s portability you will need a mobile broadband connection, but the SIM cards that provide this are not included if you buy directly from Apple.
+All iPads are Wi-Fi compatible, and some models also support 3G and 4G mobile connections for high-speed internet.
+To get the most out of an iPad's portability you will need a mobile broadband connection, but the SIM cards that provide this aren't included if you buy directly from Apple.

-Compare uSwitch’s latest ipad and mobile broadband deals to get the best deal on an iPad with 3G or 4G SIM included.
+Mobile broadband providers sometimes offer iPad bundles with a SIM card, so check out our latest iPad and mobile broadband deals to get the best deal on an iPad with 3G or 4G SIM included.

 How does an iPad differ from a laptop?